Last reviewed 13 July 2020

 As the Government has insisted since the earliest days of the pandemic, the simplest and most effective action is regular handwashing, to which the operator must add regular and careful cleaning of premises and vehicles (with particular reference to surfaces that are subject to repeated touching such as handles, fuel pumps and vehicle keys).

-Another message that has been repeated on a daily basis by the Government is the need for social distancing.
-Not only should operators ensure that this requirement is emphasised through training and the use of posters, it should ensure that floor signs, barriers and other indicators are put in place to make it as simple as possible for people to follow the advice and stay two metres apart.
+Another message that has been repeated continuously by the Government is the need for social distancing.
+Not only should operators ensure that this requirement is emphasised through training and reinforced by posters, it should ensure that floor signs, barriers and other indicators are put in place to make it as simple as possible for people to follow the advice and stay two metres apart wherever possible.